Panxatony/Ansible-HPE_Synergy_Config/README.md

 ```

 ## CONFIG FILE:
-The file details are not on the site for security reasons.
-If required, please contact the Nucleus Synergy POC team.
-When recieved, the file should go in the 'top' folder (same location as the current ansible.cfg file)
+The actual configuration file used for this repository has not been uploaded for security reasons, however an example for how the config file can be setup is here:

 ```json
 "ip": "0.0.0.0",
 "credentials": {